freyakavanagh/DevOps-Notes/Auto-Scaling-Groups/README.md

 Auto scaling groups create the VM's

-The VM's are all in different subnets so they all are in different availibility zones, and so if one data centre crashes there are still others working.
+The VM's are all in different subnets so they all are in different availibility zones, and so if one data centre crashes there are still others working.<br>
 Spreads the vm's out between the subnets availabile.
 Therefore it creates both High availibility (HA) and scalibility (SC).

 Load Balancer: decides which VM should get the requests based on which are healthy and how much load they have.